mtolly/onyx/songs/dream-theater/in-the-presence-of-enemies-pt-2/README.md

 Notes:

   * Guitar, bass, and keys charted by Meander and compiled by Sideshow.
-NOT READY to play; needs to be realigned to my tempo map.
+Bass and keys are NOT DONE; they need to be realigned to my tempo map.

   * Drums confidence: *high*.
 Written to Portnoy's recording session DVD.